ebeahan/aeon-ztps/docs/source/getting-started-guide/getting-started-guide.rst

     default:
         exact_match: 4.15.1F
         image: EOS-4.15.1F.swi
+        finally: finally

 This :literal:`os-selector.cfg` file instructs the Aeon-ZTP to check the current OS version and match exactly to "4.15.1F".
 If the device does not have this version, then Aeon-ZTPS should install the image "EOS-4.15.1F.swi".
 This file would be located in the :literal:`/opt/aeonztps/vendor_images/eos` directory.

+The finally script named "finally" would be run.
+Finally scripts can be created and placed into the relevant vendor directory.

 Regular expressions can also be used to match the NOS version.
 The following example would not perform a NOS upgrade if either version 3.1.1 or 3.1.2 was installed on the device: